-- Store managers may not date anyone in their store (includes all levels of managers and supervisors)
+- Store level managers and supervisors may not date anyone who works at their store location(s).

-- Field managers may not date anyone in their region
+- Field managers may not date anyone who works in their zone or region.

-- Vice presidents may not date anyone in their group or department
+- Team leaders and above may not date anyone in their group or department

-The Company reserves the right to prohibit dating in other situations where the Company determines that a romantic Relationship may be detrimental to the Company’s business interests.
+The Company reserves the right to prohibit dating and other relationships in situations where the Company determines that a relationship may be detrimental to the Company’s business interests.

-The Company further reserves the right to transfer employees, make alterations to their duties and responsibilities, place one of the employees outside the reporting relationship, or where the foregoing is not feasible, terminate the employment relationship in order to address work performance issues, actual or perceived favoritism, actual or perceived conflicts of interest, or any other bona fide operational or business concern that stems from the romantic relationship between employees.
-The Company will evaluate any given situation on a case-by-case basis to determine whether any of the above-noted concerns are triggered and if so, what the appropriate course of action may be.
+The Company further reserves the right to transfer employees, make alterations to their duties and responsibilities, place one of the employees outside the reporting relationship, or where the foregoing is not feasible, terminate the employment relationship in order to address work performance issues, actual or perceived favoritism, actual or perceived conflicts of interest, or any other bona fide operational or business concern that stems from romantic and other relationships between employees.
+The Company will evaluate any given situation on a case-by-case basis to determine whether any of the above-noted concerns are triggered and, if so, what the appropriate course of action may be.

-If a romantic relationship between a leadership employee and subordinate exists or develops, the participants are required to report their relationship to the leadership employee’s manager and HR.
+If a Romantic Relationship between a Leadership Employee and subordinate exists or develops, the participants are required to report their relationship to the Leadership Employee’s manager and Human Resources.
 If an employee knows that he/she is being considered for a job change such as a promotion or transfer or has requested a job change, he/she must disclose whether the proposed change would result in a violation of this policy.
 The Company may decline to authorize a job change to prevent a violation of this policy.
-Managers and subordinates who misrepresent, hide, or fail to promptly disclose any such romantic relationship may be subject to corrective action.
+Managers and subordinates who misrepresent, hide, or fail to promptly disclose any such Romantic Relationship may be subject to Corrective Action.